mathgeotop/mathgeotop.github.io/_pages/about.md

 -->

 ## Miscellanea

-I'm passionate about jazz and pop music.
-I play jazz guitar, studying with [Daan Kleijn](https://www.daankleijn.com/) since 2024 and regularly joining jam sessions in Hong Kong.
+I’m passionate about jazz and pop music.
+I play jazz guitar and regularly join jam sessions in Hong Kong.
+Since 2024, I've also been studying with [Daan Kleijn](https://www.daankleijn.com/).